 An adapter is installed on the base of the video head, which is fixed with a screw, for which there is a shaped key in the kit.

 This adapter allows you to mount absolutely any head and even a camera.
-Additionally, there is a built-in 1 / 4-3 / 8 inch threaded adapter – this is another plus for the manufacturer’s careful attitude towards users.
+Additionally, a built-in 1 / 4-3 / 8-inch threaded adapter is another plus for the manufacturer’s careful attitude towards users.

-Benro S2PRO video head is equipped with liquid cartridges and counterbalance.
-The weight of the head apart from the monopod is about 1.1 kg, which is quite a bit for a video head.
-At the same time, it is able to withstand a setup with a camera weighing up to 4 kg.
-The counterbalance has two steps, which allows you to adjust your head to different set-up weights.
+Benro S2PRO video head is equipped with liquid cartridges and a counterbalance.
+Apart from the monopod, the head’s weight is about 1.1 kg, which is quite a bit for a video head.
+At the same time, it can withstand a set-up with a camera weighing up to 4 kg.
+The counterbalance has two steps, which allow you to adjust your head to different set-up weights.

 The head travel is very smooth both when panning and tilting.
-This is achieved thanks to the very liquid cartridges.
-Thus, when shooting a video, jerks, jitters and parasitic movements when you pan / tilt the camera will be completely minimized.
+It is achieved thanks to the very liquid cartridges.
+Thus, when shooting a video, the movements of the camera will be completely minimized.

-The head is completely made of metal except for a pair of plastic handles and rubber pads.
-The quality of materials, build quality and attention to detail are of a very high standard.
+The head is entirely made of metal except for a pair of plastic handles and rubber pads.
+The quality of materials, build quality, and attention to detail is of a very high standard.

 Pan and tilt clamps are on the same side for quicker operation.
 The handle is quite long and can be installed under either the right or left hand.

-By the way, you can install two handles on both sides at the same time, but there is only one in the kit.
-At the end of the handle there is a rubberized coating, which I must say is much better than the coating on the monopod.
+By the way, you can install two handles on both sides simultaneously, but there is only one in the kit.
+There is a rubberized coating at the end of the handle, which I must say is much better than the coating on the monopod.
 It does not get dirty and has a pleasant texture.

-I didn’t really like the location of the tripod pad.
-When installing a camera with a wide base, it is not easy to reach this clip.
+I didn’t like the location of the tripod pad.
+When installing a camera with a broad base, it is not easy to reach this clip.

-To protect against accidental slipping of the camera, a latch is provided.
-Its location is convenient and allows you to quickly shoot the camera.
+A latch is provided to protect against accidental slipping of the camera.
+Its location is convenient and allows you to shoot the camera quickly.
 Additionally, there is a bubble level at the base of the head.
-I must say its presence is not so necessary when working with a monopod, nevertheless it is not superfluous.
+Its presence is not so necessary when working with a monopod; nevertheless, it is not superfluous.

 You may also like to read: Phone Monopod: 9 Best Cell Phone Monopod for Photography and Videos.

 For all the time of testing, I tried hard to find the shortcomings of this monopod.
-As a result, of all the possible minuses, I can name only two – this is a soiled rubber coating on the monopod and the not very convenient location of the tripod pad holder on the head.
-All!
+As a result, I can name only two of the possible minuses – this is a soiled rubber coating on the monopod and the not very convenient location of the tripod pad holder on the head.
 Moreover, these are such minor disadvantages that you quickly cease to notice them.

-Pleased with the build quality and materials.
+I am pleased with the build quality and materials.
 The monopod is almost entirely made of metal.
-Everything fits perfectly, all fasteners are clamped and do not loosen spontaneously.
+Everything fits perfectly; all fasteners are clamped and do not loosen spontaneously.
 I was especially pleased with the attention to detail – rubber bands, adapters, connectors, additional screws, a high-quality case.
 All this creates only positive impressions while working.

 Thank you all for your attention.
-We will be glad to receive your comments.
+I will be glad to receive your comments.